KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 - Indices observe specified fields and process their values changes.
 - [Celerity](https://github.com/KonstantinTomashevich/Emergence/tree/a275a21/Library/Public/Celerity) events use
   reflection to extract and copy useful data from objects.
-- Serialization library, which is not written yet, uses reflection to iterate over data structure to serialize or deserialize it.
+- Serialization library, which is not finished yet, uses reflection to iterate over data structure to serialize or deserialize it.
-- Reflection is used as a high-level parameter for generic tasks like [Celerity::Assembly](https://github.com/KonstantinTomashevich/Emergence/tree/a275a21/Library/Public/Celerity/Extension/Assembly) extension.
+- Reflection is used as a high-level parameter for generic pipeline tasks like [Celerity::Assembly](https://github.com/KonstantinTomashevich/Emergence/tree/a275a21/Library/Public/Celerity/Extension/Assembly) extension.